projecthamster/hamster/README.md

 Note: You'll need recent version of hamster installed on your system (or [this workaround](https://github.com/projecthamster/hamster/issues/552#issuecomment-585166000)).

+#### Running tests

+Hamster has a limited test suite, that can be run using Python's builtin unittest module.
+From the top-level directory, just run:

+    python3 -m unittest

+This will let unittest automatically find all testcases in all files called `test_*.py`, and runs them.

+To run a subset of tests, specify the import path towards it.
+For example, to run just a single test file, class or method respectively
+run:

+    python3 -m unittest tests.test_stuff
+    python3 -m unittest tests.test_stuff.TestFactParsing
+    python3 -m unittest tests.test_stuff.TestFactParsing.test_plain_name

 #### Migrating from hamster-applet

 Previously Hamster was installed everywhere under `hamster-applet`.
 As